xyonix/vannot/README.md

 There are multiple ways to work with this repository:

 - You can run `npm run build` to build a minified production-ready version of the application.
-- You can run `npm run serve` to start a development environment that will automatically rebuild changes.
+- You can run `npm run serve` to start a development environment on [localhost:8080](http://localhost:8080) that will automatically rebuild changes.

 Alternatively you can serve the application using docker.
 An example `Docker-compose.yml` file is given as `Docker-compose.yml.dist`.
 - Using Docker-compose.yml run `docker-compose up -d` to start a production ready version of the application.